oskarssarns/sharns/README.md

 </details>

-When I'm not coding, you can find me <b> gaming/relaxing </b> with my friends, and <b> exploring/reading </b> my favorite type of literature with my cup of tea beside me.
+When I'm not coding, you can find me <b> gaming/relaxing </b> with my friends, and <b> exploring/reading </b> my favorite type of literature with my cup of  🍵tea beside me.